polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 Hyperlambda code that your server _securely executes_ - Arguably _"reversing the responsibility of code"_, where
 the server is no longer responsible for declaring its code, but rather the client provides a lambda object that your server executes.
 We refer to this as IoC on code declaration, because it becomes the equivalent of _"inversion of control"_ in regards to who gets to decide what code to execute.
+The core of this feature is a dynamic slot called **[magic.crypto.http.eval]**.
+This slot requires two arguments; A **[url]** argument, and a **[.lambda]** argument, that will be serialised as Hyperlambda and transmitted to the specified URL, and executed on the server.
+In addition, there exists a PATCH HTTP endpoint with the relative URL of `magic/system/crypto/eval-id` that is responsible for executing the specified Hyperlambda on the server side.

 ## Code example